A Beginner’s Guide To Saas Product Analytics in 2021

 The quantitative data you collect across multiple users can be cross-referenced with the qualitative experience of what real users actually did on-screen.
 This makes understanding why things happen in the order they do so much easier to comprehend than by data analysis alone.

-And if that’s not enough to convince you, Fullstory even has AI and machine learning features that help you extract insights from your data.
+FullStory also has AI and machine learning features that help you extract insights from your data.

 What’s the catch?
 Well, pricing is on application only…